jacobmellin/video-hints/README.md

 This project consists of a simple webapp that is built using [Parcel.js](https://parceljs.org/) and that contains tutorial hints designed using HTML and CSS and animated using [GSAP](https://greensock.com/gsap/) (such as instructions and keyboard shortcuts).
 I built it to create video hints for this Blender Video Tutorial (Creating a colorful sliced landscape structure in Blender).

-[html5-animation-video-renderer](https://github.com/dtinth/html5-animation-video-renderer) is used to render the animated hints to `.mov` files.
+[html5-animation-video-renderer](https://github.com/dtinth/html5-animation-video-renderer) is used to render the animated hints to `.mov` files with alpha.
 They can than be imported into a video editor and placed above the screen recording.

 Example: